 The Elephant Girl is a story of love.
 The beauty of the book is that it is about a pure and innocent relationship between a girl and an elephant.
 A relationship unencumbered by factors such as suspicion, politics and greed which cause the tensions between the species.
 That is what makes the story of Jama and Mbegu so special.
 It shows us that where there is love, there is hope!

-James Patterson and award-winning author Ellen Banda-Aaku deliver an unforgettable story of a girl, an elephant, and their life-changing friendship—perfect for fans of The One and Only Ivan, Pax, and Because of Winn-Dixie.
+#1 bestselling author James Patterson and award-winning author Ellen Banda-Aaku deliver an unforgettable story of a girl, an elephant, and their life-changing friendship—perfect for fans of The One and Only Ivan, Pax, and Because of Winn-Dixie.

 Clever, sensitive Jama likes elephants better than people.
 While her classmates gossip—especially about the new boy, Leku—twelve-year-old Jama takes refuge at the watering hole outside her village.
 There she befriends a baby elephant she names Mbegu, Swahili for seed.

 When Mbegu’s mother, frightened by poachers, stampedes, Jama and Mbegu are blamed for two deaths—one elephant and one human.
 Now Leku, whose mysterious and imposing father is head ranger at the conservancy, may be their only lifeline.